-Inspired by Luis Valdez’s legendaryTeatro Campesino shows on flatbed trucks in the 60s and 70s that brought attention to the plight of migrant workers in California with performances in parks and union halls, our ArteFuturo Ensemble rolls out the Taco Truck Theater / Teatro Sin Fronteras to cross economical, geographical, and racial borders with a re-purposed truck turned theater--challenging the dehumanization of immigrant communities.
+Inspired by Luis Valdez’s legendaryTeatro Campesino shows on flatbed trucks in the 60s and 70s that brought attention to the plight of migrant workers in California with performances in parks and union halls, our ArteFuturo Ensemble rolls out the Taco Truck Theater / Teatro Sin Fronteras to cross economic, geographic, and racial borders with a re-purposed truck turned theater.
+We challenge the dehumanization of immigrant communities.

+We explore the human stories of a people fleeing economical and political persecution in search of the “American Dream!"
 Our theater without borders offers a parallel between Latina/no immigrants dehumanized as "illegal aliens" and the historical struggles of African Americans with a national crisis of police shootings of unarmed black civilians.
-Engaging a pop-up taco vendor in each community we visit, this radical dinner theater on wheels performance is driven by an eclectic music sound-bed, powerful visual rituals, moving stories, comedic provocations, and poetic truths of a diverse and bilingual collective.
+Engaging a pop-up taco vendor in each community we visit, this radical dinner theater on wheels performance is driven by an eclectic live music sound-bed that will stir your soul, powerful visual rituals, moving stories, comedic improvisations, and poetic truths of a diverse and bilingual collective.

 We want to bring our Teatro Sin Fronteras to a hungry barrio near you, and go where no Taco Truck Theater has gone before!